Tingling Joints: Causes and Possible Treatments

 Tingling joints can be a worrying feeling.
-Some people get it often get it when they wake up.
+Some people often get it when they wake up.
 Yet, others have it continuously.
 Sometimes, the tingling doesn’t have to do with the joint going numb due to poor posture.
 In fact, there are other possible causes.

 What are your joints?